sciart-org/AppSciArt/docs/user_stories.md

 #### US-4F: Access seed collections from [my liked seeds](#us-15-see-my-liked-seeds-of-some-collection)

-TODO
+1. The participant accesses the liked seeds screen of some edition that has no liked seeds yet
+2. The participant clicks the "Seed collection" button
+3. The participant is redirected to the seed collection screen of that edition

 ### US-5: Explore SciArt products details

-TODO: SEPARATE SUB-STORIES

 As a user, I want to explore the details of seed, flower, and fruit collections, in order to discover more about a specific product or topic.

 This user story has several possible user workflows.

-1. From collections:
+#### US-5A: Access product details from other collections

  1. The user accesses some product collection
  2. The user clicks the "See more" button of the specific product of which he/she wants to see the details
  3. The user is redirected to the details screen of the selected product

-2. From fruit details (To associated seed and flower):
+#### US-5B: Access associated seed or flower details of some fruit from its details

  1. The user accesses the details screen of some fruit
  2. The user clicks the button to see the associated seed or flower
  3. The user is redirected to the details screen of the selected product

-3. From the edition details carousel (To fruit details):
+#### US-5C: Access fruit details from the carousel in the [edition details](#us-12-view-the-details-of-some-previous-edition) screen

  1. The user accesses the details screen of some edition
  2. The user clicks the "Know more" button in the fruits carousel
  3. The user is redirected to the details screen of the selected fruit

-4. From [Joining a hackathon](#us-3-joining-a-hackathon) (To seed details)
+#### US-5D: Access seed details from the carousel shown after [joining a hackathon](#us-3-joining-a-hackathon)

  1. The user clicks the "Know more" button in the seeds carousel
  2. The user is redirected to the details screen of the selected seed

 ### US-6: View detailed information about the methodology format